Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G

 \textbf{E2E latency:} is defined as the one-way propagation time between the transmission of a packet and its reception.
 Each packet carries a transmit timestamp and a unique sequence number, allowing precise computation of latency as the difference between reception and transmission times after clock synchronization.
 Both UL and DL latencies are measured independently.
 The analysis considers the full latency distribution, including the 90th, 95th, and 99th percentiles of the one-way latency.
 RTT is primarily used to sanity-check clock synchronization.

-\textbf{Packet loss ratio:} defines an application-level packet loss KPI that accounts for both hard losses and excessive delays.
+\textbf{Packet loss ratio:} is defined as an application-level reliability KPI that accounts for both missing packets and packets arriving after the application deadline.
 The metric is calculated separately for UL and DL directions by comparing transmitted and received sequence numbers.
 This KPI directly reflects the reliability of the communication link and the effectiveness of redundancy mechanisms in maintaining stable connectivity.
-A packet is considered useful if it arrives within 800~ms of its transmission time; packets arriving later are marked as “late losses”, as such delays are unacceptable for teleoperation even if the packet is eventually delivered.
-Packets that do not arrive within a 10~s timeout window are treated as true losses, and for statistical purposes they are assigned a synthetic latency value of 10~s.
+A packet is considered useful if it arrives within 800~ms of its transmission time; packets arriving later are marked as “late loss”, as such delays are unacceptable for teleoperation even if the packet is eventually delivered.
+Packets that do not arrive within a 10~s timeout window are treated as true loss, and for statistical purposes they are assigned a synthetic latency value of 10~s.